ToyB-Chan/mini-file-format/README.md

 - Example: `emptyString = ""`

 ### Array
 - Arrays are enclosed in square brackets (`[]`) and contain comma-separated values.
-A space may follow after a comma.
+- Arrays may contain whitespaces, as long as they don't split up values.
 - Arrays may only contain one datatype at a time.
 - Arrays may be of any positive dimension.
 - Arrays may be of any positive length.